Prahlad-K/Prahlad-K/README.md

 # Hi!
 Welcome to my GitHub.

 ## About Me:
 - 🔭 I’m currently working on ...
-Columbia University coursework, Full-time Software Engineering/Quantitative Analysis/Machine Learning Opportunities.
+Improving trader workflows, generating revenue or saving costs for Barclays Investment Bank as a Quant
 - 🌱 I’m currently learning ...
 Financing and Structuring for Data Science, Natural Language Generation and Summarization
 - 👯 I’m looking to collaborate on ...
 Any projects that solve real-world, challenging problems using Computer Science.
 - 💬 Ask me about ...
 Natural Language Processing, Software Engineering, Financial Modeling, Data Science, Customer Relationship Management